ChrisAlertus/manageapp/PROJECT_PLAN.md

   - Visual indicators for visibility (private, household, shared icons)
   - Visual indicators for claim status (claimed/unclaimed, who claimed it)
   - Swipe actions for quick claim/unclaim/complete
+  - **Tap/long-press tooltip for shared todos**: When tapping or long-pressing a "shared" visibility todo, display a tooltip/popover showing which other users the todo is shared with (list of user names/emails from TodoShare records)
 - Create/edit todo screens:
   - Visibility selector (picker/dropdown: private, household, shared)
   - Shared users selector (when visibility="shared", multi-select of household members)